 Waterville Valley Mountain Race, Waterville Valley, NH - September 26

-"Moutain Goat" status for the Mt.Washington 2022 Lottery Bypass will require a minimum of 5 finishes.
+"Moutain Goat" status for the Mt.Washington 2022 Lottery Bypass requires a minimum of 5 finishes.

 USATF New England Mountain Circuit Rules and Scoring